jeffrey-l-turner/CPSC-370_BTC_derivates_AI_Chapman/lectures/lecture28.md

 - * Kat - Agile Lead / Product Owner

+## Final Agile Process Review

+- Standup
-## Review of What has gone right/wrong
+- Review state of DApp
+- Sprint Retrospective

-- Review of What has gone right/wrong
+- * Review of What has gone right/wrong
-- * Vercel Deployment
-- * DNS/Name Servers
+- * How could we do better
-- Standup today
-- Breakout into working groups...
+- * Self-evaluation of working groups...

-- Notion review before end of class
+## Final Exam

+- One hour with 40 questions (all multiple choice or true/false)